Making the UK greener, one house at a time

 Advantages of perovskite solar cells

 Perovskite-based materials could also be used to print photovoltaic electronics directly onto glass or other materials.
 This would be cheaper than more complex methods for producing thin-film solar cells.
-As a hybrid material, perovskites boast good efficiencies and can also use organic solar materials’ capacity to be applied as a liquid solution.
+As hybrid materials, perovskites boast good efficiencies and can be applied as a liquid solution, similar to organic solar materials.

 New Solar Panels